ucfoundation/tac/proposals/flowmap.md

 Flowmap.blue is used by GIS analysts, transport and urban planners, mobility service providers and researchers for visualizing urban mobility data coming from various sources: census, surveys, simulation models, service usage statistics, sensors (e.g. mobile phones).

-Flowmap.blue focuses on the ease of use and readability of the visualization.
-The tool employs adaptive clustering, filtering and summarization and offers a unique scalable approach for representing spatial relationships at varying aggregation levels.
-The goal is to make flow mapping truly scalable and affordable for as many people as possible.
+Flowmap.blue focuses on the ease of use and the readability of the visualization.
+The tool employs adaptive clustering, filtering and summarization and offers a unique scalable approach for representing geographic movement at varying aggregation levels.
+The goal of the tool is to make flow mapping truly scalable and easy to use for as many people as possible.

 ## Link to current Code of Conduct